ASCF provides more than housing, we provide a place for families to heal together from cancer.

 Housing Program FAQs

 What type of housing does ASCF offer?
-Short-term, temporary.
-All apartments are equipped with their own full-service kitchens as well as washer and dryer units Most stays are between a few days to a few weeks.
+ASCF offers short-term housing on a first come, first served basis.
+All residences are equipped with their own full-service kitchens.
+Most stays are between a few days to a few weeks.
 ASCF’s housing program is not intended for stays exceeding 8 weeks.

 Who does ASCF's housing program serve?
 We serve out-of-town families and/or individuals seeking cancer treatment, follow-up and/or second opinion in the Texas Medical Center on a first-come, first-served basis.
 Before a family may be considered, a complete application must be received by ASCF.
 Housing is intended for those cancer families seeking SHORT-TERM, TEMPORARY accommodations in our medical center.